Mewatools/mewa-docs/getting-started/concepts.md

 ## Concepts - a sketch approach

-Video compositing is the technique used in post-production and video games to create visual effects.
-It requires expensive software, and the learning curve can be very steep due to its complexity.

-The purpose of this article is to explain the basics of node-graph based compositing through sketch images.
+The purpose of this article is to explain the basics of Mewa's node-graph based compositing through sketch images.

 ### The node-graph